 Take one piece of hand-luggage only

 Here you can read about my Pacsafe Venturesafe 25l review.
-If you prefer a carry-on bag as cabin luggage, then I would pick a duffle bag.Check out this fantastic duffle bag from Timberland 22 inches
+I will pick a duffle bag if you prefer a carry-on bag as cabin luggage.

 3. How to pack for Australia with a savvy mindset